 Music has a pretty powerful effect on people, and Baby is probably no different.
 The secret to raising a musical toddler is simple: since toddlers learn best by doing and experiencing things, the best way to help Baby enjoy music is by getting her involved in making or interacting with it.
 Instead of playing music for Baby and hoping that she likes it, encourage her to play, sing, or dance along with the music that she experiences.

 There are all kinds of things you can do to help Baby experience music in a fun, engaging way.

 - Old and new: Listen to all kinds of music with Baby.
 Young children like listening to the same songs over and over, to get familiar with them.
 Once you find the songs that get Baby‘s feet tapping, you may find yourself making a playlist that gets played over and over and over, so take a little care to introduce songs you won’t mind getting stuck in your head.

 - Sing together: Sing at any chance you get.
 You don’t even need words – you can just sing sounds together!
 You can also make up stories with a song.
-Try recording Baby singing on your phone; he will probably love hearing his own voice.
+Try recording Baby singing on your phone; she will probably love hearing her own voice.